-The benefits of coloring pages:
+The advantages of coloring pages:

 2) Color acknowledgment

-6) Building motor skills
+6) Structure motor skills

-7) Focus - Focusing on a single task for a length of time is needed for coloring and for all sorts of things throughout one's life.
+7) Focus - Taking note of a single job for a length of time is necessary for coloring and for all sorts of things throughout one's life.

 8) Limits - Another thing that children learn from coloring pages, with preprinted images on them, is how to accept boundaries.
 While a toddler or preschooler may doodle all over a coloring sheet, with no regard for the boundaries (lines on the coloring page), as the child gets older, they will start to appreciate those lines, and make an effort to color between them.
 While I encourage blank paper coloring for free expression as often as possible, for many young children pre-printed coloring pages are their very first exposure to printed boundaries.
 This early exposure to boundaries in print, will be a huge help when handwriting time happens, and the child needs to appreciate the boundaries of the preprinted handwriting lines on the paper.